 The body absorbs dextrose, a sugar, from the dialysis fluid during peritoneal dialysis.
 This excess sugar might contribute to weight gain over time.

-If your kidneys fail, you will need dialysis treatments for the rest of your life unless you are able to receive a kidney transplant.
+If your kidneys fail, you will need dialysis treatments for the rest of your life unless you can receive a kidney transplant.
 Life expectancy on dialysis varies according to the underlying medical problems and how well a patient adheres to the treatment plan.
 The average dialysis life expectancy is 5-10 years; nevertheless, several people have lived well on dialysis for 20 or even 30 years.

 Except for the time required for treatments, many dialysis patients lead regular lives.
 Dialysis typically makes you feel better since it helps reduce several of the symptoms of renal failure.
 It takes some time for the patient and their family to adjust to dialysis.